wecoon/SeleniumFrameworkTraining/README.md

 ## Test Automation Framework Training

-Test automation framework built for training purposes.
+Test automation framework for Amazon, built to understand Selenium test automation concepts.
+Some good practises were not used to contain training schedule and familiarize with Selenium basics.
+At the moment, framework is not being maintained.
 Amazon (Europe location) was selected as demo website.

 ### Setup